Bycatch Reduction Engineering Program 2016 Report to Congress

 Deep-set buoy gear is a low-impact fishing method developed to catch swordfish and other highly migratory species off the West Coast.
 The use of this gear is currently undergoing approval with the Pacific Fishery Management Council.
 Although it is selective, the gear has been shown to frequently interact with bigeye thresher sharks.
 Scientists at the Pfleger Institute of Environmental Research are exploring ways to quantify the post-release survival rate of bigeye thresher sharks caught using deep-set buoy gear.
 This work also documented depth distribution to assess if practical gear modifications can be made to further reduce fishery interaction.
 To date, findings suggest that bigeye threshers are resilient to capture on this gear, with most of the tagged sharks surviving the deployment period.
 Additional findings suggest that current deep-set buoy gear depth targeting techniques may already result in reduced fishery interaction with this species.

 Mote Marine Laboratory ($119,768)

 Sharks are vulnerable to fishing pressures and impacts of post-release mortality due to their slow growth rate and late maturity.
 At Mote Marine Laboratory, researchers are continuing previous NMFS-funded work that is documenting post-release mortality of large coastal sharks.
 Scientists have developed electronic tagging technology in an attempt to understand how many animals die after they are caught and released.
-New developments from this project include creation of a corrodible clamp that allows tags to be quickly attached to shark fins and then falls off after the tags are done recording, accelerometer tag packages with satellite pingers that allow the tags to be located and recovered anywhere in the world, and the smallest accelerometer float package developed to date.
+New developments from this project include creation of a corrodible clamp that allows tags to be quickly attached to shark fins and then fall off after the tags are done recording.
+They also used accelerometer tag packages with satellite pingers and the smallest accelerometer float package developed to date.
 This smaller package allows the use of this technology on smaller sharks and sport fishes for the first time.
-All three of these developments are now in use in new projects on different species.
+All of these developments are now in use in new projects on different species.